-NHER 15510 (Monument record) - Possible Roman road (Burgh Castle, poorly located)
+NHER 15510 (Monument) - Possible Roman road (Burgh Castle, poorly located)

 The Norfolk Heritage Explorer is a filtered version of the Norfolk HER intended for casual research.
 Please to consult the full record.